asvegah/robopilot/README.md

 >Robotic systems for an unstructured world — Live Dense 3D Mapping — A system designed for real time 3D dense reconstruction using multiple depth sensors simultaneously at real time speed — A Generic Framework for Distributed Deep Neural Networks over the Cloud, the Edge, and End Devices for Computer Vision Applications.

 Robopilot is minimalist and modular autonomous computer vision library for Python.
 It is developed with a focus on allowing fast experimentation with Distributed Deep Neural Networks.
 It is based on existing opensource work, associated machine vision, communications and motor-control libraries and the CUDA and Tensor Flow deep-learning framework.
+For more, please read this [paper.](https://github.dev/asvegah/robopilot/blob/5a33af5bfcf5f8070e4ac6dab938a2e9837e36a5/docs/Previous%20Experience%20-%20A%20Distributed%20Computing%20Hierarchy.pdf)

 ## Use Robopilot if you want to